Freight Shipping from Salt Lake City to Philadelphia

 How much does it cost to ship freight from Salt Lake City to Philadelphia?

-Full truckload (FTL) rates from Salt Lake City, UT to Philadelphia, PA currently range from $5,366-$6,614 for a standard dry van load over the 2,496-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Philadelphia, PA currently range $5,366-$6,614 (roughly $2.17-$2.66 per mile over 2,496 miles).
 LTL shipments typically cost $1,573-$2,522 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Philadelphia?